zhaoyujieseberena/Carbon/res/head.md

-# Carbon Relevant Paper Links
+# Sustainability Computing Summary

-A list of carbon relevant paper links.
-If you have any comment, please create an [issue](https://github.com/zhaoyujieseberena/Carbon/issues) or [pull request](https://github.com/zhaoyujieseberena/Carbon/pulls).
+A summary of sustainability computing.
+If you have any comments, please create an [issue](https://github.com/zhaoyujieseberena/Carbon/issues) or [pull request](https://github.com/zhaoyujieseberena/Carbon/pulls).

 ## Contents